Which Breed(s) Are Best for You?

 - Independence.
 Some breeds are more independent and will be happy staying alone for longer periods of time than others who crave attention.

 - Medical conditions.
 Some breeds are more prone to certain medical conditions than others.
 This knowledge is helpful when making a life-long commitment to the pet, or to be used for preventive measures.
-Looking through this website might be helpful when researching medical conditions.

 - Grooming.
 Some breeds shed a tremendous amount, while others retain their coats better.
 Some breeds will require daily brushing or regular trips to a groomer to look their best.